brunobeltran/brunobeltran.com/content/posts/defining-science.md

 parties end up agreeing that everybody's approach is important (except for the social scientists, they never get to be in the "in" group).

-In this little blog-rant, I'd like to convince you that it's much more productive to stop trying to define what "is" science and what "isn't", and that it is not that hard to instead find a simple, shared language for the many kinds of activities that currently fall under the umbrella of "science".
+I whole-heartedly believe that this is because these conversations largely boil down to people trying to pitch (or defend) their particular type of science as being the "one true definition" of science.
+If people had the language to more easily admit that the types of activities they are doing are as different as night and day (often equally valuable) without having to defend them as living up to some arbitrary standard of "true science", I think we'd all waste a lot less time at conferences.

-#### A Model of Models
+### A Model of Models

-It makes the most sense to start my diatribe against people who try to "define" what science is with a definition of science:
+In any case, it makes the most sense to follow my diatribe against people who try to "define" what science is with a definition of science:

 + *Science is a set of strategies we use to build predictive models about the world around us*